elima123/cnn_itesm/README.md

 ## 6. Model efficientnetb0

-Now with transfer learning, using efficientnetb0, exhibits outstanding classification performance and strong generalization capabilities, as demonstrated by the increase in training and validation accuracy, F1-score, and recall throughout the training process.
+The EfficientNetB0 transfer learning model exhibits outstanding classification performance and strong generalization capabilities, as demonstrated by the increase in training and validation accuracy, F1-score, and recall throughout the training process.

 ### Training Configuration